rmdhanw/Task-6_excercise-7/README.md

 3. **Execution:**
    After flashing the code to the STM32 board, the LEDs will start blinking according to the intervals defined in the FreeRTOS tasks.

-## Conclusion:
-This project demonstrates how to use FreeRTOS on the STM32 to control multiple LEDs with different time intervals.
-It also illustrates the use of critical sections to ensure safe access to shared data between tasks running in parallel.
-By using FreeRTOS, we can efficiently manage multitasking on the STM32 and handle more operations simultaneously without conflicts.

 https://github.com/user-attachments/assets/e692a6ec-67e9-47fa-b6a1-27dd5458795a